5 Days in London: Complete First-Timer Itinerary

 How to Do It:

-- • Check if Changing of the Guard is scheduled today (typically Mon/Wed/Fri/Sun at 11am, but schedule varies)—if so, arrive early.
+- • Check the official schedule if Changing of the Guard is happening today (typically Mon/Wed/Fri at 11:00, but schedule varies)—if so, arrive early.

 - • Otherwise, just walk around the palace gates and through St. James's Park.